Available

 Charlie is a stunning boy with a personality just as beautiful as his looks.
 He is affectionate, inquisitive and loves to explore the house.
 Whether he’s leaning in for a pat, curling up beside you, or gazing at you with those soulful eyes, Charlie has a special way of making you feel like the most important person in the world.

-His favourite activity is to chase after a feather wand and dart after a lazer beam, and likes to spend his downtime sitting by the window bird-watching.
+His favourite activity is to chase after a feather wand and dart after a lazer beam, and likes to spend his downtime sitting by the window and chatting to the birds.
 He loves to curl up and sleep in the sunshine while his carer

-Charlie does have a heart condition that just means he’ll need a little extra care and regular vet check-ups to keep him feeling his best.
+Charlie does have a heart condition that just means he’ll need a little extra care to keep him feeling his best.
 But don’t let that worry you he is full of love to give.
 He’s an incredibly sweet boy who deserves a family that will cherish him for who he is.

 Charlie is currently in foster care, so please fill out an expression of interest form to book a time to meet Charlie.